Domo (NASDAQ:DOMO) Updates Q2 2022 Earnings Guidance

 Domo (NASDAQ:DOMO) updated its second quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $-0.390–0.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.400.
 The company issued revenue guidance of $60 million-61 million, compared to the consensus revenue estimate of $59.74 million.Domo also updated its FY 2022 guidance to $-1.410–1.330 EPS.

-A number of research firms have recently weighed in on DOMO.
-Zacks Investment Research lowered shares of Domo from a hold rating to a sell rating in a research note on Thursday, June 3rd.
-Needham & Company LLC increased their price objective on shares of Domo from $91.00 to $93.00 and gave the stock a buy rating in a research note on Friday, May 28th.
-Morgan Stanley increased their price objective on shares of Domo from $76.00 to $83.00 and gave the stock an overweight rating in a research note on Friday, March 26th.
-UBS Group upgraded shares of Domo from a neutral rating to a buy rating and increased their price objective for the stock from $40.00 to $90.00 in a research note on Monday, March 15th.
-Finally, Cowen increased their price objective on shares of Domo from $72.00 to $85.00 and gave the stock an outperform rating in a research note on Friday, March 12th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company’s stock.
-Domo has an average rating of Buy and a consensus target price of $77.14.
+A number of brokerages recently weighed in on DOMO.
+Cowen lifted their price target on Domo from $72.00 to $85.00 and gave the stock an outperform rating in a research note on Friday, March 12th.
+Morgan Stanley lifted their price target on Domo from $76.00 to $83.00 and gave the stock an overweight rating in a research note on Friday, March 26th.
+JMP Securities lifted their target price on Domo from $80.00 to $89.00 and gave the company an outperform rating in a research note on Wednesday, March 10th.
+Needham & Company LLC lifted their target price on Domo from $91.00 to $93.00 and gave the company a buy rating in a research note on Friday, May 28th.
+Finally, UBS Group raised Domo from a neutral rating to a buy rating and lifted their target price for the company from $40.00 to $90.00 in a research note on Monday, March 15th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the stock.
+The company has a consensus rating of Buy and a consensus target price of $77.14.

 About Domo